Data and the Internet of Things

 Government is reticent to get involved

-So essentially, as of now, no one is regulating privacy in the IoT.
+No one is regulating privacy in the IoT.

 Why industry is not concerned with privacy:

 A fundamental principle of the IoT is that products must be affordable.
 So profits from data must be maximized, and corners cut wherever possible.
 Data equals money.
-Privacy concerns, along with cyber security, health, environmental impacts, and social injustices must not get in the way of manufacturing affordable IoT products.
+Privacy concerns, along with cyber security, health, environmental impacts, and social injustices must not get in the way of industry producing affordable IoT products.

 Why consumers are not concerned with privacy: